cody-hou/cody-hou.github.io/_posts/2022-08-04-arch-encrypt-swap.md

   teaser: /assets/images/headers/2022-08-04-arch-encrypt-swap-header.png
 ---

 This blog post will demonstrate how I set up a new Arch Linux install with BTRFS, an encrypted filesystem with `dm-crypt`, and encrypted swap partition via a swap file.
-This post assumes some familiarity with the command line, Linux distros, and terminology around installing a Linux distro.
+This post assumes some basic familiarity with the command line, Linux distros, and terminology around installing a Linux distro.

+This post was last updated at 2023-02-25.
+The [Arch Linux install guide](https://wiki.archlinux.org/title/Installation_guide) on the Arch wiki may have more up-to-date instructions on installation.

 ## Why?